 Within any given social system a number of collective functions need to be performed for the system to be maintained and develop over time, these functions might include, basic biological reproduction of the population, for which we have the institution of the family, or economic functions such as manufacturing products, for which we have businesses, or political functions such as collective social decision making for which we have the institution of government.
-These functions are performed through social institutions that have to aggregate individuals, assign functional roles to them, with all of these roles being integrated within some overarching process that take in resources of some kind and performs an operation on them to produce some required output; it is this process that we can define as the social system’s function.1
+These social functions are performed through social institutions that have to aggregate individuals, assign functional roles to them, with all of these roles being integrated within some overarching process that take in resources of some kind and performs an operation on them to produce some required output; it is this process that we can define as the social system’s function.1

 The division of functional tasks in a social system takes the form of the interaction among heterogeneous specialized positions, what we call roles.
 A social role defines a set of behaviors and activities of someone who holds a particular social status.
 Roles such as mother, manager or teacher constitute a set of, responsibilities, expectations, norms and behaviors that a person has to fulfill in order for the institution to function effectively.
 Roles define differentiated states that an individual must occupy in order for the organization to fulfill some collective function, as such they typically exist in relation to each other, what are called reciprocation roles, such as the role of doctor and patient, student and teach, father and daughter etc.2